 For me I derived much personal pleasure from being at the forefront of an evolving technology.
 I wouldn’t trade it for anything.
 Working with colleagues such as Billy Deans and Michael Menduno made the effort, investment and risk a truly exciting time.
 Plus we gave a much-needed shot in the arm to the faltering recreational diving industry.

 There were some highly motivated people, people who liked going and returning safely from where no one had been before.
 They weren’t death-wishers.
-Realizing all things should evolve, at the time we did the best we could with the information that we had.
-And if you look back through history that’s how frontiers are explored: By people willing to take a calculated risk.
+At the time – realizing that all things should evolve – we did the best we could with the information that we had.
+And if you look back through history that’s how frontiers are explored: by people willing to take a calculated risk.

 Q. With greater numbers of agencies offering technical diving programmes, has the focus of training changed?

 Twelve years ago no agency taught tech diving.
 Today, yikes!
 Initially, divers we accepted into tech training already had a significant amount of dive time and confidence.
-The last four or five years, because of its trendy popularity, prior dive experience is down the list of prerequisites.
+In the last four or five years, because of its trendy popularity, having prior dive experience is down the list of prerequisites.
 Seems as long as you have the fancy gear and can pay the course fee, you’re in.

 You have to train to succeed.
 In the Marine Corps, we used to say, “The more you sweat in peace the less you bleed in war!”
 Adaptability is survivability.
 As long as you keep an open mind; realise you don’t know everything; and that every time you dive you really should learn something, then the probability of getting in a situation because of blind ignorance is reduced.
 Additionally, today’s instructors don’t challenge their own diving expertise.
 They talk the talk, but are not diving the dives.
 The critical element is the experienced instructor.
 The organizations provide materials and support.
 When all else fails, train.